adambard/learnxinyminutes-docs/forth.html.markdown

 \ --------------------------------- Final Notes --------------------------------

 \ Loading Forth files:
-s" forthfile.fs" included
+\ s" forthfile.fs" included

-\ If you find yourself wanting to clear the stack, typing something that's not
-\ a defined word or a number will work.
+\ Typing a non-existent word will empty the stack.
+However, there's also a word
+\ specifically for that:
+clearstack

 \ `bye` closes gforth.